 Provided that you meet qualifying criteria, you can decide:

 - What benefits you want to offer, eg death-in-service benefits, or ill-health retirement pensions.

 - When you want to start contributing.
-Making contributions for two extra years could make a 20% difference to the pension of those due to retire in 2030.
+Starting contributions a couple of years earlier can make a substantial difference to retirement incomes.

 - The rate of contributions.
 By increasing your contribution to 4% and employee contributions to 6%, after 20 years an employee's pension fund could be almost 50% larger.

 Types of occupational scheme

 Defined benefit schemes (DB or final salary schemes)